Deep Dish Apple Pie! This extra thick apple pie with a buttery crust is stacked "mile high" with apples.

 3 Preheat oven to 425°F with a baking sheet on a rack on the lowest rung of the oven.

-5 Add the filling to the pie.
-Add the apple filling to the dough-lined pie pan.
-Sprink on 1 Tbsp of lemon juice.
+5 Add the filling: Add the apple filling to the dough-lined pie pan.
+Sprinkle with 1 tablespoon of lemon juice.
 Dot with butter.